ctn-waterloo/website/ctn_waterloo/content/index.md

 on how to use Nengo to build large-scale brain models.

-You can [download](http://nengo.ca/publications/spaunsciencepaper) our recent Science paper called "A large-scale model of the function brain", or any of our [other publications](/publications.html).
+You can [download](http://nengo.ca/publications/spaunsciencepaper) our recent Science paper called "A large-scale model of the functioning brain", or any of our [other publications](/publications.html).